 UBS-AM does not invest in companies involved in: cluster munitions, anti-personnel mines or chemical and biological weapons, nor does it invest in companies in breach of the Treaty on the Non- Proliferation of Nuclear Weapons.
-UBS-AM considers a company to be involved in controversial weapons if the company is involved in development, production, storage, maintenance or transport of controversial weapons, or is a majority shareholder (&gt;50% owner- ship stake) of such a company.
+UBS-AM considers a company to be involved in controversial weapons if the company is involved in development, production, storage, maintenance or transport of controversial weapons, or is a majority shareholder (>50% ownership stake) of such a company.
 The link to the Sustainability Exclusion Policy can be found in the section headed "Sustainability Exclusion Policy" in the main body of the Sales Prospectus.
-The following PAI indicator is considered by virtue of the promoted characteristics: 1.3 "GHG intensity of investee companies" - The Portfolio Manager selects investments based upon a low scope 1+2 carbon intensity, either ab- solute or relative to a benchmark When assessing "do no significant harm" (DNSH), we consider selected principal adverse impact indi- cators based on availability and appropriateness.
-These indicators are combined into a signal based on individual thresholds defined per indicator.
-A fail on a single indicator leads to an investment failing the DNSH criteria.
-The following PAI indicators are additionally part of this signal: 1.7 "Activities negatively affecting bio-diversity-sensitive areas" 1.13 "Board gender diversity" 1.15.
-"GHG Intensity" 1.16.
-"Investee countries subject to social violations" Information on consideration of PAIs on sustainability factors is also available in the sub-fund's annual report. □ No What investment strategy does this financial product follow? ×V ESG Integration: ESG Integration is driven by taking into account material ESG risks as part of the research process.
+The following PAI indicator is considered by virtue of the promoted characteristics: 1.3 "GHG intensity of investee companies" The Portfolio Manager selects investments based upon a low scope 1+2 carbon intensity, either absolute or relative to a benchmark When assessing "do no significant harm" (DNSH), we consider selected principal adverse impact indicators based on availability and appropriateness.
+These indicator leads to an investment failing the DNSH criteria.
+The following PAI indicators are additionally part of this signal: 1.7 "Activities negatively affecting bio-diversity-sensitive areas" 1.13 "Board gender diversity" 1.16.
+"Investee countries subject to social violations" Information on consideration of PAIs on sustainability factors is also available in the sub-fund's annual report.
+No What investment strategy does this financial product follow?
+The investment ×× ESG Integration: strategy guides in- vestment decisions based on factors such as investment objectives and risk tolerance.
+ESG Integration is driven by taking into account material ESG risks as part of the research process.
 ESG integra- tion enables the Portfolio Manager to identify financially relevant sustainability factors that impact investment decisions and to incorporate ESG considerations when implementing investment decisions, and allows ESG risks to be systematically monitored and compared to risk appetite and constraints.
 It also assists in portfolio con- struction through securities selection, investment conviction and portfolio weightings. • For corporate issuers, this process utilizes an internal UBS ESG material issues framework which identifies the financially relevant factors per sector that can impact investment decisions.
 This orientation toward financial materiality ensures that analysts focus on sustainability factors that can impact the financial performance of the company and therefore investment returns.
 ESG integration can also identify opportunities for engagement to improve the company's ESG risk profile and thereby mitigate the potential negative impact of ESG issues on the company's financial performance.
 The Portfolio Manager employs an internal UBS ESG risk dashboard that combines multiple internal and external ESG data sources in order to identify companies with material ESG risks.
 An actionable risk signal highlights ESG risks to the Portfolio Manager for incorporation in their investment decision making process.